 - Don’t accept checks or money orders from someone you haven’t met.

-FSBO sellers get spam from listing agents wanting to sell their house, so be prepared for emails, texts, phone calls, or even in-person visits from agents.
+In addition to scammers, FSBO sellers get a lot of spam from listing agents wanting to sell their house, so be prepared for emails, texts, phone calls, or even in-person visits from agents.

 Update privacy settings